Blendify/blender-manual/blender_docs/manual/animation/camera.rst

 :ref:`Lock Camera to View <3dview-lock_camera_to_view>` can be used in conjunction with the timeline record option.

-To record your view-port navigation as animation curves.
+To record your viewport navigation as animation curves.

 Dolly Zoom